 For instance, the first time she downloaded a file called attachment.pdf, it displayed in her Downloads folder or Desktop as attachment.pdf.
 However, the second time she downloads that file, it shows as attachment (1).pdf, and the third time the same file is downloaded, it displays as attachment (2).pdf, and the fourth time its attachment (3).pdf.
 This naming convention is automatic.

 In many cases, during the semester, she was able to notice duplicate files and trash them appropriately.
-For instance, in the screenshot below, this is how downloading the same file FIVE times looks on my Desktop.
+For instance, the screenshot below shows how downloading the same file FIVE times looks on my Desktop.
 Starting with the first duplicate file, a number in parenthesis appends to the end of each file name.

 Want to try this for yourself?
 I made an example PDF that you can download named attachment.pdf.
 Download it a few times, and you’ll experience what I describe in this post.